 |Can I divide my employees into classes?||Yes, you can divide your employees into a number of different classes||No, the QSEHRA limits your ability to divide your worker base into classes|

 Do I have to help my employees find health insurance?

-No. One of the nice things about ICHRAs is that they put the burden of finding a plan on your employees.
-The only requirements are:
+No. One of the nice things about ICHRAs is they offer employees the flexibility to select individual health insurance that best meets their needs.
+The only requirements for an ICHRA are:

 - Your employees’ health care plan purchase is voluntary.

 - You don’t endorse any particular insurance company.

 - You don’t get any cash or gifts when an employee selects or renews a specific plan.